 Buying and running your own pub can be extremely rewarding, enjoyable and profitable.
 However, finding the right pub for you is essential if you stand any chance of running a successful establishment.

-After all, it’s vital that it ticks all of the right boxes when it comes to budget, location and style.
+After all, it must tick all of the right boxes when it comes to budget, location and style.

 And this starts with having a clear vision of what you are looking for.
 We’ve created a helpful guide outlining the things you will need to consider when it comes to locating the ideal pub!